Andrew Catlin

 Andrew Catlin (born 1960) is an English photographer, artist, director, cinematographer and filmmaker.
 His work has been widely published, and is included in numerous collections, books, exhibitions and archives.

-His work is held in the collection of the National Portrait Gallery, London.
+His work is held in the collection of the National Portrait Gallery, London. and the National Gallery of Ireland.

 Life and work

-Catlin grew up intrigued by both arts and science.
-His childhood was spent in London in the 1960s during a period of great transformation and social change.
-His father, Harry, was the son of a carpenter from the Midlands, who moved to London in the 1950's to work at the BBC.
-His mother, Joan, was from the north east of England, growing up in county Durham, before coming to London to study English and then finding work at the BBC, where she met Harry.

-Catlin had early interests in ethology and also photography, which was encouraged by his father, himself a keen photographer.
-In 1978, Catlin was awarded the Prince Philip Prize for Zoology by the Zoological Society of London for a research project completed while at school.
-After attending University College London, he continued his studies with a psychology degree at Durham University before returning to London to do a research degree in Learning and Development at University College London.
+Catlin attended University College London and continued his studies with a psychology degree at Durham University before returning to London to do a research degree in learning and development at University College London.

-During this time he developed his interest in photography.
-Early work for NME, Melody Maker, Smash Hits, POP and Spin quickly extended to other publications, and commissions from record companies, musicians, designers and artists internationally.
+Early work for NME, Melody Maker, Smash Hits, POP and Spin led to other publications, and commissions from record companies, musicians, designers and artists internationally.
 His work appeared on record sleeves, books and magazine covers.
 He was one of the photographers chosen to document the Live Aid concert in 1985 and was the largest single contributor to the subsequent exhibition and book.

 During the 1980s he began directing music videos.
 During a visit to Japan while working with Bryan Adams, he was experimenting with a Super-8 movie camera, when Adams asked if he would film one of his live songs.
 The black and white clip that followed was reviewed by Chrissy Iley in Direction Magazine as a great debut.
 His second video, for the Cowboy Junkies track, Blue Moon was given a feature in Direction: "Blue Moon surprised me, impressed me, and I'm hard to impress, especially with performance videos.
 Its approach is not clinical or technical or corporate.
 But its flickered lights and sepia faces strike a mood that few directors of the three-minute clip even bother to think necessary.
 The facial expressions are important to him, and are carefully monitored with his portraiture eye.
 Fortunately, MTV shared my view and put it on heavy rotation."(Chrissy Iley).

-Catlin was Director of Photography for Elements of Mine, a film by Egyptian director Khaled El Hagar which was awarded First Prize in the Toronto Moving Pictures Festival (MoPix Award 2004).
+Catlin was director of photography for Elements of Mine, a film by Egyptian director Khaled El Hagar which was awarded First Prize in the Toronto Moving Pictures Festival (MoPix Award 2004).